Gigaspaces/xap-docs/site/content/xap121sec/default-file-based-security-implementation-ext.markdown

 # Configuration

-Any configurations that are applied can be seen by setting the logging level to CONFIG (see `gs_logging.properties`):
+Any configurations that are applied can be seen by setting the logging level to CONFIG (see `xap_logging.properties`):

 ```java